yuchen-lei/llm4tg/README.md

 ## Additional Notes

-`aux_querygpt` function is used for querying through OpenAI APIs.
+`aux_querygpt.py` is used for querying through OpenAI APIs.

 ## Acknowledgment